-You can also prepare for the interview by scheduling an appointment for a mock interview at the Career Services Center.
+You can also prepare for the interview by scheduling an appointment for a mock interview at the Center for Career and Professional Advancement.

 Please be sure your Facebook, Twitter, blog or other social networking sites are either set to private or show you in the most professional manner possible.
 Admissions committees might randomly check these sites and others to determine whether an applicant is being truthful.
 You would not want any admissions committee members seeing inappropriate photos or comments left for, about or by you.